oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 ### Step 2: Configure the HR Glassfish App to use the DB Firewall

-In this lab you will modify the Glassfish connection (instead of connecting directly to the pluggable database **Employees_search**, Glassfish will connect through the DB Firewall so we can monitor, and block, SQL commands)
+In this lab you will modify the Glassfish app to connect to DB Firewall, which will inturn connect to the pluggable database **`Employees_search`**.
+DB Firewall will monitor the incoming SQL traffic and can decide to alert, block or pass the SQL traffic to the database.

 1. Go to the terminal session and migrate the Glassfish App connection string to proxy through the Database Firewall